 SEO copywriting is writing web content with the objective of attracting visitors to your site through search engines and then persuading them to become customers.

-- Specify unique META CONTENT for each page = META TITLE and META DESCRIPTION
+- Specify unique META CONTENT for each page = META TITLE, META DESCRIPTION and META KEYWORDS

 - Write about 1 main topic per page = MAIN KEYWORD